-Also known as bedsores and pressure sores can usually be prevented by frequently turning the patient and using a higher quality mattresses with overlays.
-If these simple steps are not taking, Decubitus ulcers will typically develop at the heels, the backs of knees, the buttocks, and other bony parts of the body.
+Also known as bedsores and pressure sores can usually be prevented by frequently turning the patient and using higher quality mattresses with overlays.
+If these simple steps are not taken, Decubitus ulcers will typically develop at the heels, the backs of knees, the buttocks, and other bony parts of the body.

 Decubitus ulcers begin as a red sore on the skin.
 If left untreated, the sore breaks the skin.
-Over time, if proper steps are not taken, the wound increases in size and in depth.
+Over time, if proper steps are not taken, the wound increases in size and in-depth.
 Eventually, the wound becomes so deep that it may reach down to the bone and become infected.
 When this happens and antibiotics do not work, amputation may be the only means of saving the patient's life at this point.
 If sepsis (blood poisoning) develops and reaches an advanced stage, however, even amputation may not help and the patient dies.

 Falls are another common problem encountered by the elderly in nursing homes.
-In some cases, patients may not properly secured into wheel chairs and fall or slip out.
+In some cases, patients may not properly be secured into wheelchairs and fall or slip out.
 Patients are also left in their beds without rails to protect them, or the staff may negligently attempt to move a resident without sufficient help.
 When left unattended by the staff, these patients fall, often receiving lacerations, abrasions, bone fractures, disfigurement, and even head injuries.

 3. Malnutrition & Dehydration